The Best Fenced Playgrounds In Melbourne

 By: Katie Oliveira da Silveria, ellaslist

-Taking the kids to the park may seem like a relatively straight forward task, but when you factor in more than one tenacious child, it can be a mammoth effort to keep track of them.
-That’s why we love fenced parks.
-It can be tough work finding a fenced park that the kids love, so we’ve helped you out.
-Here are six great fenced playgrounds in the Melbourne area – and they’re all free!
+Taking the kids to the park may seem like a relatively straightforward task, but when you factor in more than one tenacious child, it can be a mammoth effort to keep track of them.
+That’s why we love fenced playgrounds.
+It can be tough work finding a fenced playground in Melbourne that the kids love, so we’ve helped you out.
+Here are our favourite fenced playgrounds in the Melbourne area – and they’re all free!

 Knowing the kids are safely enclosed within a set area gives parents peace of mind that if they do a runner, they can’t be far away!
 Fenced parks are also great for keeping dogs out of the play area, particularly with younger tots and bubs about.

-Right near the corner of Nepean and Dendy St you’ll find Dendy St Playground, a contemporary, enclosed playground designed especially for younger kids, with a beachy vibe.
+Right near the corner of Nepean and Dendy St, you’ll find Dendy St Playground, a contemporary enclosed playground designed especially for the younger kids.
 With fabulous large shade sails and soft white sand underfoot, it’s a great park to whip off the kids’ shoes and let them play with abandon while you have a breather.
 The equipment is modern and safe for tots, and the surrounding areas facilitate barbecues and birthday parties, with seating and tables available within the enclosed area.

 Where: Dendy St, Brighton East

-This enclosed park has play and climbing equipment for younger and older kids, and it is fully fenced.
-Nearby seats are great for stopping for a snack, and there are ample grassy areas around to kick a ball or throw the frisbee.
-A huge drawcard of this playground is its proximity to the fabulous Cubbyhouse Canteen, which is a simple stroll away.
-So grab yourself a coffee at the canteen, and let the kids run it off in the enclosed playground – too easy.
+This enclosed park has play and climbing equipment for younger and older kids and is fully fenced.
+Nearby seats are great for stopping for a snack, and there are ample grassy areas around to kick a ball or throw a frisbee.
+A huge drawcard of this Union St Reserve is its proximity to the fabulous Cubbyhouse Canteen, which is a simple stroll away.
+So grab yourself a coffee at the canteen, and let the kids run it off in the enclosed playground – too easy!